PoloOnTheGo/JATOS_docs_v3/pages/Papers-Citing-JATOS.md

 ### 2021

+Krüger, A., Tünnermann, J., Stratmann, L., Dressler, F., Scharlau, I. (2021).
+TVA in the wild: Applying the theory of visual attention to game-like and less controlled experiments. *Open Psychology*.
+3. 1-46.
+10.1515/psych-2021-0001.

 Steinke, A., Kopp, B. Lange, F. (2021).
 The Wisconsin Card Sorting Test: Split-Half Reliability Estimates for a Self-Administered Computerized Variant. *Brain Sciences*.
 11. 529.
 [DOI](https://doi.org/10.3390/brainsci11050529)

 Zhang, C., Bernolet, S., Hartsuiker, RJ.
 (2021) Are there segmental and tonal effects on syntactic encoding?
 Evidence from structural priming in Mandarin. *Journal of Memory and Language* 119 [DOI](https://doi.org/10.1016/j.jml.2021.104220)